massifrg/pundok-editor/README.md

   to understand how configuration and project files are encoded.

+### Decluttering documents

+I found it useful also to declutter documents, especially when you copy and paste material from a browser.

+It's more a merit of Prosemirror than of this software; anyways you can:

+- use this editor for decluttering;

+- then export your documents to your preferred format through Pandoc;

+- then continue editing them with your favourite editor and tools.

 ### How it works

 A Pandoc document is made of Blocks and Inlines.